I couldn’t stop eating and obsessing about my body…

 I lost trust in myself and felt like such a failure.

-And today, I live free from the obsession and constant food thoughts.
+Today, I live free from the obsession and constant food thoughts.
 I have a healthy relationship with food.
-The food doesn’t call to me.
+Food doesn’t call to me.
 When I’m hungry, I enjoy it but I no longer use food to cope with life.
 The desire to binge or act out with food has literally just fallen away.
 I feel confident and I trust myself to make healthy choices.
 And best of all, because I’m not consumed with food any more, I’m present for the people in my life and my business and I get to help more people.

-About Debbie Lichter – (Founder of Freedom From Food Addiction and The Congruence Code) For nearly a decade, Debbie Lichter has helped women worldwide get free from food and other addictions, obsessions and self-sabotaging patterns so they can stop holding back and be authentically all of themselves.
-As a freedom from food addiction expert, congruence coach and embodiment expert, who worked for COSMOPOLITAN Magazine Internationally, Debbie navigated her own path to freedom from food and drug addiction, codependency, severe anxiety and self doubt, and today combines 20 years of experience in the health and fitness industry with her proprietary system that helps women get free, feel confident and lose weight with ease.
-Debbie has conducted over 200 classes, workshops and trainings in the areas of addiction, spirituality and self care and has reached thousands of women with her message of freedom, hope and healing through her programs, speaking engagements, retreats and mentoring.
+As the founder of Freedom From Food Addiction and The Congruence Code, Debbie Lichter has helped women worldwide for nearly a decade get free from food and other addictions, obsessions and self-sabotaging patterns so they can feel confident and be authentically all of themselves.
+As a freedom from food addiction expert and congruence coach, who worked for COSMOPOLITAN Magazine Internationally, Debbie navigated her own path to freedom from food and drug addiction, codependency, severe anxiety and self doubt, and today combines 20 years of experience in the health and fitness industry with her integrated system that helps women get free and stay free from all addictions, lose weight without obsessing, and feel comfortable and confident in their own skin.
+Debbie has conducted over 200 classes, workshops and trainings in the areas of addiction, spirituality and self care and is currently growing a global constellation of women who are living free from all addictions, shining their light and lighting up others.

 You can also connect with Debbie at: